Squazz/linux-iso-seeder/README.md

 ✅ Daily updates with minimal resource usage
 ✅ Uses **Transmission-daemon** (lightweight torrent client)
 ✅ **Logs and metrics** for transparency and future monitoring
-✅ Automatically cleans up old containers
+✅ Automatically cleans up old torrents and their data
 ✅ Designed as a **single-container, deploy-and-forget solution**

 ---